-Poly(ethylene oxide)-block-poly(N,N-dimethylaminoethyl methacrylate), EO ${20_5}$ -DMA ${40}$ , and poly(ethylene oxide)-block-poly(N,N-dimethylaminoethyl methacrylate)-d15, EO ${20_5}$ -DMA ${40}$ -d, were purchased from PolymerSource (PDI 1.10 and 1.19).
-Poly(ethylene oxide)-block-poly(N,N, N-trimethylammonioethyl methacrylate) EO ${20_5}$ -QDMA ${40}$ and poly (ethylene oxide)-block-poly(N,N,N-trimethylammonioethyl methacrylate)-d18 EO ${20_5}$ -QDMA ${40}$ -d were obtained by modification of EO-DMA and EO-DMA-d with methyl iodide (see chapter 1 in the Supporting Information).
-The degree of EO-DMA quaternization was calculated using $^1$ H NMR spectra and is equal to 95 % (see Fig. S2 in the Supporting Information).
+Poly(ethylene oxide)-block-poly(N,N-dimethylaminoethyl methacrylate), EO204-DMA40, and poly(ethylene oxide)-block-poly(N,N-dimethylaminoethyl methacrylate)-d15, EO204-DMA40-d, were purchased from PolymerSource (PDI 1.10 and 1.19).
+Poly(ethylene oxide)-block-poly(N,N,N-trimethylammonioethyl methacrylate) EO204-QDMA40 and poly(ethylene oxide)-block-poly(N,N,N-trimethylammonioethyl methacrylate)-d18 EO204-QDMA40-d were obtained by modification of EO-DMA and EO-DMA-d with methyl iodide (see chapter 1 in the Supporting Information).
 Human insulin was purchased from Sigma Aldrich.
-Protoporphyrin-IX (PrP) and zinc (II) protoporphyrin-IX (ZnPrP) were purchased from Sigma Aldrich (assay $\geq$ 95 %).
-Tris, NaCl, NaOH, HCl, NaOD, DCl, DMSO, DMSO- ${46}$ were purchased from SigmaAldrich and used without purification.
+Protoporphyrin-IX (PrP) and zinc (II) protoporphyrin-IX (ZnPrP) were purchased from Sigma Aldrich (assay≥95%).
+Tris, NaCl, NaOH, HCl, NaOD, DCl, DMSO, DMSO-d6 were purchased from SigmaAldrich and used without purification.

 Sample preparation.
 For samples with weak PE no buffer was used since both protein and polymer act as buffers at pH around 7.5, and all solutions were prepared in the presence of 50 mM NaCl.
-Insulin was dissolved in 50 mM NaCl solution, small amount of sodium hydroxide was added to solution until insulin is fully dissolved, after which pH was adjusted to 7.5.
+Insulin was dissolved in 50mM NaCl solution, small amount of sodium hydroxide was added to solution until insulin id fully dissolved, after which pH was adjusted to 7.5.
 EO-DMA or EO-DMA-d were dissolved in 50 mM NaCl, and pH was adjusted to 7.5 by hydrochloric acid.
-Stock solutions of polymer and insulin were mixed in different ratios and polymer concentration was adjusted to 5 g/l.
+Stock solutions of polymer and insulin were mixed in ratios to adjust the total concentration of 5 g/l for polymer.
 For strong PE, polymer and insulin were prepared in the same way but in the presence of 13 mM Tris to keep constant pH.
-PrP and ZnPrP were dissolved in DMSO or deuterated DMSO-d6 (5 wt%) and added to aqueous solution of 13 mM Tris and 50 mM NaCl at pH 11, so that PrP or ZnPrP concentration was 0.25 wt%.
+PrP and ZnPrP were dissolved in DMSO or deuterated DMSO-d6 (5 wt. %) and then added to aqueous solution of 13 mM Tris and 50 mM

+NaCl at pH 11, so that PrP or ZnPrP concentration is 0.25 wt. %.
 The pH of PrP or ZnPrP solution was adjusted to 8 by HCl or DCl.
 The resulting concentration of PrP and ZnPrP in the polymer/insulin complexes was 25-50 μM, and since the concentration of DMSO in complexes was 0.03-0.055 %, we did not remove it by dialysis to avoid shifting an equilibrium between encapsulated and free PrP or ZnPrP.